Practical tips from the mouths of real mums, for how to reduce and manage your child’s screen use around the home + FREE resources to help!

-All 3 of my kids now have phones as they all socialise on their own with their friends and I want them to have the ability to call me.
+All three of my kids have had phones for a few years now as they all socialise on their own with their friends, and I want them to have the ability to call me.
 None of them have data on their phone, so they can’t access any apps while out of the house – their phone is purely for phone calls and texts only.

-- My kids don’t have access to their phones or iPad’s between 8.30pm-7.15am to ensure they get a good nights sleep and ready on time for school.
+- My kids don’t have access to their phones or iPad’s between 8.30pm-7.15am to ensure they get a good nights sleep and are ready on time for school.

 - No screens when they can see dinner is being made, to encourage them to come and help.

-- I keep note of all kids passwords.
+- I keep note of all kids’ passwords.

 - I can access their devices at any time.